SAFETY RECALL NOTICE: Alaska Backpacker Bear Spray

 For more information regarding this voluntary recall, how to test spray a canister, and where and how to return a canister for replacement, please go to https://www.sabrered.com/bearsprayupdates.

-For any questions or concerns regarding this matter, please contact SABRE directly at (800) 325-9568 or email C[email protected]
+For any questions or concerns regarding this matter, please contact SABRE directly at (800) 325-9568 or email [email protected]

 About SABRE